BALANDIER CLAIRE

 Further information

-External links : Researcher at the Joint Research Unit 8210 "Anthropology and History of Ancient Worlds" (ANHIMA) (ex-Centre Louis Gernet), in partnership with the Avignon History Laboratory.
-Associated with the Joint Research Unit 8546-9 "Urban Archaeology of the Hellenized East" directed by Pierre Leriche, director of research at the CNRS (emeritus) at the Archaeology Laboratory ("Archaeology of the East and West" of the Ecole Normale Suéprieure, 45 rue d'Ulm).
+External links : Researcher at the Joint Research Unit 8210 "Anthropology and History of Ancient Worlds" (ANHIMA) (formerly the Louis Gernet Centre), in partnership with the Avignon History Laboratory.
+Associated with the Joint Research Unit 8546-9 "Urban Archaeology of the Hellenised East" directed by Pierre Leriche, CNRS research director (emeritus) at the Archaeology Laboratory ("Archaeology of the East and West" at the Ecole Normale Suéprieure, 45 rue d'Ulm).